|

 Downloading and installing deid

 The deid software package can be downloaded as a single file, deid-1.1.tar.gz.
-(Instructions on unpacking tar.gz files are here.)
 The contents of deid-1.1.tar.gz unpack into a directory named deid-1.1, which contains the files listed below.

-The deid software package is command-line (text mode) software that must be run in a terminal emulator (console) window.
+The deid software package is command-line software that must be run in a terminal emulator (console) window.

 Testing deid

-If you wish to test deid, follow this link to download the gold standard corpus, which is a text file named id.text.
+If you wish to test deid, see Data: the gold-standard corpus of deidentified medical text below for information on obtaining id.text and id.res.
 Copy id.text into the deid-1.1 directory (created when deid-1.1.tar.gz was unpacked in the previous step), and enter that directory.
 Type the command

 perl deid.pl id deid.config